Search waiting | Matsusada Precision

 To find the rise time for each driver, the formula above is changed to Tr = VP-PC/IP.
 (The same applies to Tf.)

-However, since it is limited by the value of the output resistance, set the rise time to either the above formula or 3τ = 3RC, whichever is slowest.
+However, since it is limited by the value of the output resistance, set the rise time to either the above formula or 3τ = 3RC, whichever is the slowest.

 • Imean: Rated output current ...
 (A)